Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this May

 Where: Howitt Park Bowls Club, McEacharn St, East Bairnsdale.

-Glenmaggie Wines sold at Heyfield Market.
+Stalls at the Heyfield Market.

 Heyfield market is hosted at the St James Church in Heyfield on the first Saturday of every month.
 The event has a large variety of goods on offer including jewellery, cakes, fresh produce and home cooked sweets.